-- (1) A female worker who remains in continuous employment with the same employer for a period of 12 consecutive months immediately preceding the beginning of leave under this section shall, on production of a medical certificate, be entitled to - - (a) 12 weeks' maternity leave on full pay to be taken either - (i) before confinement, provided that at least 6 weeks' maternity leave shall be taken immediately following the confinement; or - (ii) after confinement; and - (b) subject to subsection (2), an allowance as specified in paragraph (b) of the Third Schedule payable within 7 days of her confinement. - (2) Where a part-time female worker remains in continuous employment with the same employer for a period of 12 consecutive months immediately preceding the beginning of leave, she shall, on production of a medical certificate, be entitled to an allowance computed in accordance with the following formula -
+- (1) Notwithstanding any other enactment or Remuneration Regulations, a female worker who remains in continuous employment with the same employer for a period of 12 consecutive months immediately preceding the beginning of leave under this section shall, on production of a medical certificate, be entitled to 14 weeks' maternity leave on full pay to be taken either - (a) before confinement, provided that at least 7 weeks' maternity leave shall be taken immediately following the confinement; or - (b) after confinement. - (1A) Notwithstanding any other enactment or Remuneration Regulations and subject to subsection (2), where a female worker, who remains in continuous employment with the same employer for a period of 12 consecutive months, gives birth to a child, she shall, on production of a medical certificate, be paid within 7 days of her confinement an allowance as specified in paragraph (b) of the Third Schedule. - Where a part-time female worker remains in continuous employment with the same employer for a period of 12 consecutive months immediately preceding the beginning of leave, she shall, on production of a medical certificate, be entitled to an allowance computed in accordance with the following formula -

-N/H x amount specified in paragraph (b) of the Third Schedule, where "N" means the number of days of work she is required to perform in a week and

-"H" means the number of working days in a week of a comparable full-time worker.
+N/H x amount specified in paragraph (b) of the Third Schedule, where "N" means the number of days of work she is required to perform in a week and "H" means the number of working days in a week of a comparable full-time worker.